YuhangSong/YuhangSong.github.io/_pages/about.md

 # Quick Links

-- 🧾 [Publications](https://yuhangsong.github.io/publications/) -- Not the most in number, but among the best in quality.
+- 🧾 [Publications](./publications/) -- Not the most in number, but among the best in quality.
-- 🤝 [Work with Us](https://yuhangsong.github.io/work-with-us/) -- If you would like to work with us, read this page before reaching out.
+- 🤝 [Work with Us](./work-with-us/) -- If you would like to work with us, read this page before reaching out.
-- 🎙️ [NeTS Talk](https://yuhangsong.github.io/NeTS-Talk/) -- Weekly talks covering cutting-edge topics, in simple words, with boundless depth.
+- 🎙️ [NeTS Talk](./NeTS-Talk/) -- Weekly talks covering cutting-edge topics, in simple words, with boundless depth.
-- 💡 [Blogs](https://yuhangsong.github.io/year-archive/) -- I write blogs to share my research and reflections — ranging from concrete ideas and algorithms to broader perspectives on AI and technology..
+- 💡 [Blogs](./year-archive/) -- I write blogs to share my research and reflections — ranging from concrete ideas and algorithms to broader perspectives on AI and technology.
-- ✉️ [Contact](https://yuhangsong.github.io/contact/) -- Various ways to find me.
+- ✉️ [Contact](./contact/) -- Various ways to find me.
-- 🌿 [Life](https://yuhangsong.github.io/life/) -- Life and work deserve the same fire.
+- 🌿 [Life](./life/) -- Life and work deserve the same fire.